 - Eye Scream: Saul's first great act was saving a city under siege from a warlord who would let them live if they allowed him to gouge out their eyes.

 - Fatal Flaw

 - Saul's tendency to follow his own way rather than waiting for a command from God.

-- David's inability to control his children.
+- David's inability to control his sex drive, which lead to the poor discipline of his children.

 - Joab's violence.

 - Final Solution: What God, through Samuel, orders King Saul to do the Amalekites, and is punished for being insufficiently thorough in the extermination.

 - Fully-Clothed Nudity: David danced before the Lord in an ephod when he successfully brought the Ark of the Covenant into Jerusalem as per the Lord's instructions.
 His wife Michal treats it as though he was dancing naked in public.

 - Heel–Face Revolving Door: King Saul changes his views on David every chapter.
 David actually has to prove twice that he has no intention to kill him.